 For season 2019 were booked 14 cruise ship calls.

-- Major geological features close to Havre-Saint-Pierre include Romaine River located to the north and west, l'Ile du Havre, less than 1 km offshore from the town, les Chutes Manitou, on Manitou River to the west, and Anticosti Island, which can be seen to the south of Havre-Saint-Pierre on clear days.
+Historically, the town's first inhabitants came from Magdalen Islands (Îles de la Madeleine) in the 19th century.
+Major geological features close to the town include Romaine River (to the north and west), l'Ile du Havre Island (approx 1 km offshore from the town), les Chutes Manitou (waterfall on Manitou River, to the west) and Anticosti Island (to the south, vissible on clear weather days).

-- Tourism contributes largely to local economy because of the position of the town close to Mingan Archipelago National Park Reserve, encompassing a large number of isles in Mingan Archipelago of Gulf of Saint Lawrence and famous for the unique diversity of flora and fauna found there, including puffins and rare Mingan Thistle, along with the rare geological features found on many of the isles regarded as monoliths.
+Tourism a major contributor to the local economy as the town is close to the Mingan Archipelago National Park Reserve.
+The Park encompasses a large number of isles in the Mingan Archipelago (Gulf of St Lawrence) and is famous for its unique diversity of floral and faunal species (including puffins and the Mingan Thistle), along with rare geological features (monoliths) found on many of its islands.

-- Havre-Saint-Pierre is also noted for excellent fishing, made up largely of scallops, lobster and snow crab, with excellent trout and salmon to be found in the wealth of lakes and rivers.
+Havre St Pierre is also a popular vacation travel destination for sea fishing (largely of scallops, lobsters, snow crabs), while trout and salmon can be found in the lakes and rivers.

 Port Havre-Saint-Pierre cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Havre-Saint-Pierre, Quebec Canada.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |11 August, 2022|

 In 2022 HAL-Holland America Line's boats ms Nieuw Statendam and ms Zaandam will be sailing along the East Coast of North America.
 Bookings are...March 30, 2021